 The purpose of this course is to enable students to achieve fluency in Italian language and facilitate their transition into more advanced Italian studies.
 Frequent lessons, on site, draw information and inspiration from the streets, buildings, monuments, markets and ordinary life of Venice.
 The course is conducted in Italian.

 - Taught by Professor Fabio Finotti, University of Pennsylvania

 - This course counts for the Major and Minor in both Italian Culture and in Italian Literature, and is conducted in English.

-Through lectures, discussions and field trips, students will explore Italian civilization and culture.
+Through lectures, discussions and field trips, students explore Italian civilization and culture.
 The emphasis of the course is on Italian literature, art, history, political and social institutions from the Medieval Age and Renaissance to the present.
 The course is conducted in English.
-It counts for the Major and Minor in both Italian Culture and in Italian Literature, and has no prerequisite.
+It counts for the major and minor in both Italian Culture and in Italian Literature, and has no prerequisites.